redbadger/awesome-badger/chriswhealy/Introduction to WebAssembly Text/05 Local Variables.md

-[^1]: You can also declare variables that are global to the scope of the entire module. but won't won't worry about these for the time being
+[^1]: You can also declare variables that are global to the scope of the entire module, but we won't worry about these for the time being
 [^2]: Where the index number refers to the instantiation order